tshepang/blog/content/Rust week of 2017-01-06.md

 +++

 I asked [two][] [questions] on Stack Overflow.
-The first led me to use the nifty [lazy_static] macro for the first time, The second led me to submit [a complaint] (which got fixed within 3 minutes by the way).
+The first led me to use the nifty [lazy_static] macro for the first time, and the second led me to submit [a complaint] (which got fixed within 3 minutes by the way).

 ---